jsuagee/pyconvo/README.md

 This is a repository for generating conversations using ChatGPT and then turning these conversations into audio using Google Cloud's text-to-speech API.
 This is experimental code, and is being provided here in the off chance that it proves useful later on to someone else.
-Feel free to do whatever you want with it.
+Feel free to use it in whichever way you like.

 ### Google Cloud
 The text-to-speech API must be enabled in your Google Cloud account.
 See